thomas0sae/koottali.app.github.io/pages/EULA.md

 Last updated May 19, 2023

-Welcome to Koottali’s End User License Agreement.
-This is a contract between you and Emwave Technologies (as defined further below) and we want you to know yours and our rights before you use the Koottali website or application (“Koottali” or the “App” or "Licensed Application").
+Welcome to NRI Meet’s End User License Agreement.
+This is a contract between you and Emwave Technologies (as defined further below) and we want you to know yours and our rights before you use the NRI Meet website or application (“NRI Meet” or the “App” or "Licensed Application").
 Please take a few moments to read these Terms before enjoying the App, because once you access, view or use the App, you are going to be legally bound by these Terms (so probably best to read them first!).

-Koottali is licensed to You (End-User) by Emwave Technologies Private Limited, India ("Licensor"), for use only under the terms of this License Agreement.
+NRI Meet is licensed to You (End-User) by Emwave Technologies Private Limited, India ("Licensor"), for use only under the terms of this License Agreement.

 By downloading the Licensed Application from Apple's software distribution platform ("App Store") , and any update thereto (as permitted by this License Agreement), You indicate that You agree to be bound by all of the terms and conditions of this License Agreement, and that You accept this License Agreement.
 App Store is referred to in this License Agreement as "Services."